aliceportes/Case-Study-How-does-a-bike-share-navigate-speedy-success/README.md

 # Cyclistic: Case Study
-This case study is part of the Google Data Analytics course.
+This case study is part of the Google Data Analytics course capstone.

 ## Overview
-Cyclistic is a fictional bike-sharing company based in Chicago.
-Financial analysts at Cyclistic have determined that annual members are significantly more profitable than casual riders.
-As a result, the marketing analytics team has established a clear objective: develop marketing strategies to convert casual riders into annual members.

-To achieve this goal, it is essential to gain a deeper understanding of how these two rider groups differ in their usage patterns.
+This case study analyzes how casual riders and annual members use Cyclistic’s bike-sharing service differently.
+The goal is to provide insights and recommendations to help convert more casual riders into annual members.

 ## Data Analysis Process Phases: